Before dawn, in mid-winter, the snow fell silently through the bitter cold air.

 The kingdom was on a downward slope.
 Hiring new ministerial staff should otherwise have been out of the question.
 Except departmental budgets were determined by staffing levels.
 Managers desperate to keep their pockets full were equally desperate to fill any and all vacancies.

 Hence, Hyouchuu’s unexpected good fortune.
 He was a conservation officer in the Ministry of Earth, serving under the regional secretary of agronomy.
-The regional secretary of agronomy was responsible for preserving any unique and unusual things found growing around the kingdom.
+The regional secretary of agronomy was responsible for preserving any unique and unusual flora and fauna found growing around the kingdom.
 And from among these unique and unusual things, a conservation officer gathered new plants and vegetation, birds and animals arising from the yaboku.

 Venturing into the mountains was normally the job of local officials.
 Hyouchuu often explored the rural districts by himself to get a first-hand understanding of the lay of the land.
 Well, that was his official explanation.
 Mostly it was a good excuse to get out of the office.